NGEET/fates-tutorial/docs/source/create_scripts.md

 # Create Scripts

 The `create_fates_run.sh` script is a set of instructions specifying the configuration of the FATES run.
-An example script is found in the fates-tutorial repository under run_scripts (outside the container) or scripts (insdie the container.
+An example script is found in the fates-tutorial repository under run_scripts (outside the container) or scripts (insdie the container).
 To run the create script and launch a FATES simualtion we open a terminal window, change directory to the directory where the script is located and then type: